 This decade began with a myriad of exciting technologies to explore, such as AI, AR, and clean energy.
 Some says that there’s never been a better time for entrepreneurs to start their own businesses.
 Let’s look at how to scale up your startup.

 Issues can pop up when a startup attempts to scale up its operations to jump from the laboratory to the real world.
 Some of the most frequently seen factors include lack of funding, loss of focus, changing market needs, and being overtaken by competitors.
 It’s a fact that many promising startups fail to launch.
-This article provides steps a startup can take to improve their chances of being one of the exclusive 10%.
+The article provides steps a startup can take to improve their chances of being one of the exclusive 10%.

 Forbes recently spoke to Dr. Doron Myersdorf, the Founder and CEO of StoreDot, a five-minute extreme fast charging batteries for electric vehicles.
 Dr. Myersdorf provided some tips for startup scale up.